jackwchoi/csync/README.md

 ```

 This workflow has the following benefits:
-1. it creates one large file that holds the compressed/encrypted data
+1. Simple: it creates one large file that holds the compressed/encrypted data

 However it has the following drawbacks:
-1. it creates one large file
+1. Simple: it creates one large file
-    1. every update forces the creation of the file from scratch
+    1. Each update forces the file to be recreated from scratch
-    1. if we work with thousands of files and gigabytes of data, we don't want to create it from scratch every time
-1. the user is responsible for choosing the right tools to make it performant
+    1. This is inefficient when you are only changing a small number of files
+1. Users are responsible for ensuring performance and security
-1. need to know about many different tools and settings
+1. Users need to know about many tools and their parameters

+`csync` tries to solve these issues by choosing configurations that make sense, is performant,
+and is secure.

-## Summary of `csync`
+## Details of `csync`

-### a

 ### Configurability